Austin Howard: Indianapolis Colts

 On May 9, 2018, Howard signed with the Indianapolis Colts.
 He was released on September 1, 2018.

 Washington Redskins

 Howard was signed by the Washington Redskins on November 5, 2018, following season ending injuries to starting offensive linemen Brandon Scherff, and Shawn Lauvao.
 He played in five games, starting one at right guard, before being placed on injured reserve with a hip injury on December 21.

 Personal life

-Howard has two brothers, Marcel and Aaron, who both played college football at Iowa State, and two sisters Amy and Ashley.
+Howard has two brothers, Marcel and Aaron, who both played college football for the Iowa State Cyclones, and two sisters Amy and Ashley.